Utah's Connection to

 Utahns at Gallaudet College in 1937

 Rodney W. Walker, a 1939 Gallaudet graduate, shared his personal experiences and those of other Utahns at Gallaudet College in his book "My Life Story."
 He pointed out that the number of Utahns peaked at eleven in the fall of 1936 and has never surpassed that since (Walker, 2006).
-Other prominent Gallaudet alums from Utah include Dr. Robert G. Sanderson, Kenneth C. Burdett, Ray and Arthur Wenger, Ned C. Wheeler, Joseph B. Burnett, and Rodney W. Walker.
+The contributions of other prominent Gallaudet alums from Utah, such as Dr. Robert G. Sanderson, Kenneth C. Burdett, Ray and Arthur Wenger, Ned C. Wheeler, Joseph B. Burnett, and Rodney W. Walker, continue to inspire us today.

 Did You Know?